-So, as I am moving my photography portfolio to SmugMug!
+I am moving my photography portfolio to SmugMug!
 You may be wondering — Why?

-With over 21 million views on Flickr, I do not make decisions like this lightly.
+With over tens of million of views on Flickr, I do not make decisions like this lightly.
 I’m not giving you that stat to show off… just to let you know that I really know what I’m talking about when it comes to online photo portfolios.
 I only want the best.
 You guys know this by now, right?
 After looking (and using) many other options, I think SmugMug is the best, and the guide/feature list below talks all about it.

 As with everything, nothing is perfect.
 The strong points outweigh the weak ones for me.
 I outline the negative points down towards the bottom.
 Many of these may be important to you, but they are not to me.
 As you know, social networking and a pretty portfolio are very important to me, so I think we have a good balance of both with SmugMug.
 Your opinion may differ – but I went through a long decision-making process for this.

 A Pretty Interface

 If you make quick decisions based on “Oh, that’s pretty!”, then simply go see my portfolio at StuckInCustoms.SmugMug.com.
 You will see exactly what I mean.
 Here is a screenshot of my portfolio on SmugMug.
 Pretty sweet, eh?

 An online portfolio is a tricky thing!
 While it doesn’t need to be all things to all people, it should allow for the most common “viewer behaviors”.
 First, many people simply just want to sit back and see something pretty flowing into their world.
 Second, other more “clicky” people will want the power to quickly move around and surf throughout the portfolio on their own.